lino-framework/book/docs/specs/vat.rst

 <BLANKLINE>

-A VAT class is a direct or indirect property of a trade object (e.g. a Product) which

-determines the VAT *rate* to be used.
+A VAT class is a direct or indirect property of a trade object (e.g. a Product) and influences the VAT rate to be used.
 It does not contain the actual rate because this still varies depending on your country, the time and type of the operation, and possibly other factors.

 .. class:: VatClasses